zacswider/mergechannels/README.md

 # mergechannels

 This project was originally conceived because I often find myself wanting to apply and blend colormaps to images while working from Python, and many of my favorite colormaps are distributed as [FIJI](https://imagej.net/software/fiji/) lookup tables.
-I also care about things likes speed and memory usage, so I was interested in seeing if I could at least match matplotlib's colormapping performance with my own hand-rolled colorizer in Rust (spoiler, mergechannels is typically several times faster than matplotlib).
+I also care about things likes speed and memory usage, so I was interested in seeing if I could at least match matplotlib's colormapping performance with my own hand-rolled colorizer in Rust (success! mergechannels is typically several times faster than matplotlib).

 The current goal of this library is to be a simple, fast, and memory-efficient way to apply and blend colormaps to images.
 The api should be intuitive, flexible, and simple.
 If this is not the case in your hands, please open an issue.